arnab132/arnab132/README.md

 ### Hi there 👋, This is Arnab !

 Hello, this is Arnab Dey.
-Interest is on Machine Learning, Gaming, and AI.
-I have completed Engineering in Computer Science domain.
+I am interested in Data Science, Machine Learning, Gaming and AI.
+I have completed my Engineering in Computer Science.
 I love to Code and try to learn new things everyday.

-- 🔭 I’m currently working on Machine Learning and Gaming
+- 🔭 I’m currently working on Data Science and Gaming
 - ⚡ Fun fact: Eat Code and Repeat

 |Github Statistics|Streaks|Languages|